ayuxhdev/Voice-Controlled-Virtual-Assistant/README.md

 ## Current Limitations

-* The command system is currently based on predefined conditions.
+* The command system is still based on predefined conditions.
 * The assistant requires an internet connection for Google Speech Recognition, gTTS, NewsAPI, and Gemini features.
 * Wake-word detection relies on general speech recognition rather than a dedicated wake-word engine.
 * Speech recognition may occasionally misunderstand commands depending on microphone quality, background noise, or pronunciation.
-* The current conversational capabilities are basic and do not yet maintain conversation history.
+* Sonic currently does not maintain conversation history between questions.
+* AI responses are currently generated independently for each general question.

 ## Future Improvements

+* Add conversation memory and context awareness.
 * Improve handling of longer and more natural questions.
 * Make Gemini responses more conversational and optimized for voice.
-* Build a more flexible command/plugin system.
+* Build a more flexible command and plugin system.
 * Add more useful voice commands.
-* Add conversation memory and context awareness.
 * Improve wake-word detection.
 * Add a graphical user interface.
 * Improve overall error handling and application structure.